appsfactorygmbh/platform-template/README.md

 8. Commit and push the changes
 9. Check the changes in ArgoCD console (http://argocd.127.0.0.1.nip.io)
 10. After the changes are synchronized and applied, create a credentials file in your local directory (reference: [aws credentials](https://docs.crossplane.io/v1.13/getting-started/provider-aws/#generate-an-aws-key-pair-file))
-11. You can create the secret using the following command:
+11. You can create the secret using the following command (**please change the name `aws-secret` and `aws-credentials.txt` based on the secret you want and the credentials fle you created**):
     ```shell
     kubectl create secret generic aws-secret \
         -n crossplane-system \